texty/manipulative_news_methodology/README.md

-## How we used NLP to analise more then 2 millions of news items from hundreds of "junk sites"
+### How we used NLP to analyse more then 2 millions of news items from hundreds of "junk sites"
-### This is methodology for "We've got a bad news" project [in English](http://texty.org.ua/d/2018/mnews/eng/)
+#### This is methodology for "We've got a bad news" project [in English](http://texty.org.ua/d/2018/mnews/eng/)

 ### Repository structure
 * [`classifier`](/classifier) - scripts for training and applying language model classifier